-Wang Fei, CEO of Aerolion Technologies, shares with Water & Wastewater Asia on the Deep Tunnel Sewerage System (DTSS) project, where unmanned aerial vehicles are being deployed to conduct regular maintenance and inspection.
+Wang Fei, CEO of Aerolion Technologies, shares with Water & Wastewater Asia on the Deep Tunnel Sewerage System (DTSS) project, where unmanned aerial vehicles were explored to facilitate regular inspection.

-When it comes to inspection and maintenance of the protection lining inside the deep tunnel sewers, PUB worked with Aerolion Technologies, a drone inspection and survey provider, to carry ut inspections using a miniature unmanned aerial vehicle (UAV) system to capture high-resolution images of the tunnel’s internal wall.
+When it comes to inspection of the protection lining inside the deep tunnel sewers, PUB worked with Aerolion Technologies, a drone inspection and survey provider, to explore carring out inspections using a miniature unmanned aerial vehicle (UAV) system to capture high-resolution images of the tunnel’s internal wall.

 The full article is published on the latest Water & Wastewater Asia Sep/Oct 2021 issue.
 To continue reading, click here.